-- a.
-All applications shall be received and offers made individually by the LA in common with other Bromley Primary Schools. - b.
-The Standard Number for admissions to Hayes Primary School is 90, to St Mary Cray Primary Academy is 30, to Dorset Road Infant School is 30, to Castlecombe Primary School is 60, to Midfield Primary is 60 and to Leesons Primary is 60.
-The published admission number is inclusive of students with a statement of Special Educational Needs or Education, Health and Care Plan (EHCP) in accordance with the relevant statutory requirements.
+- All applications shall be received and offers made individually by the LA in common with other Bromley Primary Schools.
+The admissions authority for this policy is The Spring Partnership Trust ('the Trust'). - b.
+The Standard Number for admissions to the Early Years Foundation Stage (EYFS) at Hayes Primary School is 90, to St Mary Cray Primary Academy is 30, to Elmstead Wood Primary School is 60, to Midfield Primary School is 60 and to Leesons Primary School is 60.
+The Published Admission Number (PAN) is inclusive of students with an Education, Health and Care Plan (EHCP) in accordance with the relevant statutory requirements.
 In addition to the 60 places at Midfield, there is a special resourced provision, The Tree House, which comprises two classes for a total of up to 18 pupils from Reception to Year 6 with autistic spectrum disorder.
 Pupils are allocated to The Tree House by the Local Authority. - c.
 In line with legislation, all children will be permitted to start in reception in the September following their fourth birthday.